 The Library maintains specialized databases of general material related to parliamentary procedure, Parliamentary Questions and Motions, Hansard Debates, Periodicals and Newspaper Articles.

 The Library also offers services in the following areas to members of Parliament, staff and the general public, in some instances:

 The Human Resource Management Unit carries out the processes of recruitment and selection, performance appraisal and training and development for the staff of the Office of the Parliament.
-It is also charged with functions relating to health and safety and welfare, staff compensation/benefits and industrial relations matters.
+It is also charged with functions relating to staff compensation/benefits and industrial relations matters.

-Contact: Ms. Lydia Jacobs, Director, Human Resource (Ag.)
+Contact: Ms. Dawn De Silva - Ag.
+Director, Human Resource Services

 Phone: (868) 624-7275 (Ext.
 2231)